 I graduated in psychology at Leiden University and received my Ph.D. from Tilburg University.
 After this, I worked as a postdoctoral researcher in the Marketing Department of the Katholieke Universiteit Leuven.
 Since September 2009, I've worked at Leiden University as assistant professor of Economi and Consumer Psychology.

-My research focuses on decision making -- specifically, on the question of when people decide not to act.
-For example, I study the roles of missed opportunities and mixed feelings about staying inactive, and I am interested in who especially tends to involve previous events in their decisions, when this leads to action/inaction, and when to positive/negative feelings.
+My research focuses on decision making -- specifically, on the question when people decide not to act.
+For example, I study the roles of missed opportunities and mixed feelings in staying inactive, and I am interested in who especially tends to involve previous events in their decisions, when this leads to action/inaction, and when to positive/negative feelings.

 - Emotion, Mood, Affect

 - Judgment and Decision Making

 - Motivation, Goal Setting